Web Analytics Made Easy - Statcounter

 South Island - NZ's Highest Peak - No Palms Here!

-Europe's Native Palm Tree
+Look at the Native Palm Tree of Europe

 The Mediterranean Fan Palm's species name is Chamaerops humilis.
 People also call it the European Fan Palm or Mediterranean Dwarf Palm.